OlivierBoucher/Deploy/README.md

 #### > deploy now

-now pushes the lastest changes to the server and restarts the service.
+now pushes the latest changes to the server and restarts the service.

+## Things to be figured out

+- How to abstract the presets so that it can apply to multiple languages, both compiled and interpreted.
+- Languages version requirement
+- Package managers
+- Manage artifacts, binaries